 The artist’s body of work embodies the fragility of human memory and the desire to acknowledge and record those he has and has not met.
 The artist continually documents recollections of those dearest to him with themes of the barriers that his grandfather faced.
 In doing so, the work tries to glimpse through the eyes of the artist’s grandfather, whilst solidifying the short-lived moments associated with the human memory and the ultimate decay of everything around us.

 Dene Leigh is a British Artist who studied at Wimbledon College of Arts, London.
 The artist's work has been written about in international contemporary art publications Hi-Fructose and Daily Serving.
 Solo exhibitions include 'Ephemeral' (2018) and 'Agnosia' (2016) at Baert Gallery in Los Angeles.
-The artist's work has been selected for the 2020 Derwent Art Prize held in London and Paris, and in recent years he has been selected to exhibit at the 2014 Young Masters Art Prize and the 2017 and 2018 Royal Academy of Arts Summer Exhibition.
+The artist is one of the winners of the 2021 SPACE Artist Awards.
+His work was selected for the 2020 Derwent Art Prize held in London and Paris, and in previous years he was selected to exhibit at the 2014 Young Masters Art Prize and the 2017 and 2018 Royal Academy of Arts Summer Exhibition.
 The artist lives and works in London and is represented by Baert Gallery Los Angeles.